MarkD257/GDC/README.md

 The code for this project was constructed with some code borrowed from a PluralSight Dependency Injection course.
 I have worked on projects that used Unity for DI.
 I have only used Di with existing projects.
 With .Net Core, DI became a code standard but not with console applications.
 I used VS 2019 not VS Code.
  Players.csv is a test file.

-Add the Directory Search feature as a last item after double-checking the requirement.
+I added the Directory Search feature as a last item after double-checking the requirement.
 Test file copied to bin folder.
+Okay, not really a "search" technically , because a real search would be a recursive function.
+I am sure that is out on Google somewhere.

 Technical Assignment